Cyprus confirms gold sale an option in bailout, eases controls

 NICOSIA Cyprus said on Thursday a sale of its gold reserves was among the options for its contribution towards an international bailout, but ultimate responsibility rested with its central bank.

-The Mediterranean nation, which is in line to receive 10 billion euros (8.4 billion pounds) in aid, also partly eased capital controls imposed last month to prevent a bank run as it tries to boost business activity in its ailing economy.
+The Mediterranean nation, which is in line to receive 10 billion euros ($13 billion) in aid, also partly eased capital controls imposed last month to prevent a bank run as it tries to boost business activity in its ailing economy.

 Cyprus has to sell some of its gold reserves to raise about 400 million euros to finance its part of the bailout, an assessment of Cypriot financing needs prepared by the European Commission showed.